DuyDuong47/Forage-BritishAirways-DataScience/README.md

 # Tasks
 This first task is focused on scraping and collecting customer feedback and reviewing data from a third-party source and analysing this data to present any insights you may uncover.
-1. Scrape data from the web

-   The first thing to do will be to scrape review data from the web.
+1. Scrape data from the web: The first thing to do will be to scrape review data from the web.
 For this, you should use a website called Skytrax (https://www.airlinequality.com/airline-reviews/british-airways).
 The team leader wants you to focus on reviews specifically about the airline itself.
 You should collect as much data as you can in order to improve the output of your analysis.
-2. Analyse data

-   Once you have your dataset, you need to prepare it.
+2. Analyse data: Once you have your dataset, you need to prepare it.
 The data will be very messy and contain purely text.
 You will need to perform data cleaning in order to prepare the data for analysis.
 When the data is clean, you should perform your own analysis to uncover some insights.
 As a starting point, you could look at topic modelling, sentiment analysis or wordclouds to provide some insight into the content of the reviews.
 It is recommended to complete this task using Python, however, you can use any tool that you wish.

-3. Present insights

-   Your manager would like you to summarise your findings within a single PowerPoint slide, so that they can present the results at the next board meeting.
+3. Present insights: Your manager would like you to summarise your findings within a single PowerPoint slide, so that they can present the results at the next board meeting.
 You should create visualisations and metrics to include within this slide, as well as clear and concise explanations in order to quickly provide the key points from your analysis.